 EPDM is a single-ply membrane roofing type made with synthetic materials.
 Most EPDM is a rubber adhesive that is one of the cheapest ways to cover a flat roof.
 There are other single-ply membrane options, but this is the cheapest.

-The only downfall to EPDM is that it absorbs heat.
-This means that you’ll need to add a top layer to reflect the heat or else you’ll have a house much warmer than you intended.
+EPDM absorbs heat.
+You’ll need to add a top layer to reflect the heat or else you’ll have a house much warmer than you intended.
 In the end, it may cost as much as other options this way.

 Flat Roof Repair

-Repairing flat roofs is said to be easier than repairing sloped roofs.
+Repairing flat roofs is easier than fixing sloped roofs.
 Because there are no angles or curves, you can use flat materials to repair a flat roof.
 It also helps that most flat roofs are made with felt or asphalt.

-Both of these materials are easy to work with and can be repaired easily.
-You can keep extra asphalt materials on hand for quick repairs.
+It’s easy to repair both materials.
+You can keep extra asphalt to make quick repairs.
 However, calling a professional is recommended if you had a professional install the roof.

 Flat Roof Shed

-Flat roof sheds are quite popular.
-They are a perfect way to test out a flat roof if you’re unsure if you want to have a flat roof house.
-Since sheds are usually small, around 10 to 16 ft wide, they are easier to roof.
+Flat roof sheds are popular.
+They can have a flat roof if you’re not sure you want one.
+Since sheds are small, around 10 to 16 ft wide, they are easier to roof.

-Most flat roof sheds are made with bitumen over tin or plywood.
+Most flat roof sheds use bitumen over tin or plywood.
 If you’re buying from a manufacturer, it’s a good idea to add 5-degrees to the pitch to prevent water buildup in sheds.
-No one wants a high-maintenance shed.

 Pros And Cons Of A Flat Roof

-All roofing types have both pros and cons.
+Roofing types have pros and cons.
 Here’s what you need to know about the dangers and benefits of flat roof homes.

 Pros Of Flat Roofs

-- Roof Space – if roof space is important to you, then a flat roof is your best option.
+- Roof Space – if roof space is important, then a flat roof is your best option.
 You can use it as an outdoor area, which is perfect when you don’t have your own yard.
 In some cases, swimming pools are even added to flat roofs.

-- Easy Repairs – since flat roofs are, well, flat, they are easy to repair.
+- Easy Repairs – flat roofs are easy to repair.
 Sloped roofs come with safety concerns when repairing and need special materials to wrap around the curves of the roof’s pitch.

-- Fewer Materials Needed – if you think about it, you’ll realize that flat roofs can take as much as half the materials as pitched roofs do.
-This comes with downsides, but it also means that it is much cheaper.
+- Fewer Materials Needed – flat roofs can require as much as half the materials as pitched roofs This comes with downsides, but it also means that it is much cheaper.

 - Easier To Heat And Cool – if your roof is well-insulated, flat roofs are easier to keep cool and warm.
 Especially cool!
 Air and heat won’t get trapped in the pitch and you can buy smaller HVAC units.

 - Easy To Clean – flat roofs are easier to clean because you can stand on top of them.
 For this reason, cleaning them is like cleaning a really dirty floor!
-You can use a broom or Shopvac and be on your way.
+You can use a broom or Shopvac.

 Cons Of Flat Roofs

-- Hard To Drain – this is the main reason people opt for sloped roofs.
-Flat roofs offer little to no drainage.
+- Hard To Drain – flat roofs offer little to no drainage.
 This requires a special drainage system or a lightly sloped roof, making true flat roofs nearly non-existent.

 If you’ve never heard of the world “cantilevered,” nows the time to learn it.
 It means “fixed or supported at only one end,” and refers to structures.
 This cantilevered flat roof house by Paulo Martins is eclectic and inspiring.

 Here we have another gem that appears to be floating.
-Designed and built by FGR Architects, this house can be found in Portsea, Australia.
+The home is a FGR Architects design in Portsea, Australia.
 The house is very modern and simple, offering a strong geometric design.

 In geometric houses like this, a flat roof can work wonders.
 Imagine a house like this with a pitched or sloped roof.
 It doesn’t have the same effect, changing the aesthetics entirely.
 That’s what a flat roof can do for any home.